 When you’re creating an online business, you hear, over and over, that you need to be a master of content marketing to build your online brand.
-But how do you create the content marketing strategy that works?
+But how can you develop a content marketing strategy that actually works?
 How do you turn your business into a lean, mean, content creation machine?

 Define your purpose

 So you’ve decided to start a blog.
 What are you going to talk about?
 Are you going to relay and interpret industry news?
-Talk about your products?
-Talk about the customers who are satisfied with your services?
-Educate your customers on how your products can make a difference in their lives?
-All of these topic areas can make great content blogs, and the best ones combine many of these elements to blend into a multidimensional whole.
+Talk about your products.
+Talk about the customers who are satisfied with your services.
+Educate your customers on how your products can make a difference in their lives.
+Each of these topics can contribute to compelling blog content, and the most effective blogs often combine these elements for a well-rounded approach.

 To make sure that your business isn’t just recreating the content of your competition, it’s worth surveying the other blogs in your niche that exist.
 Find out what space others are occupying so that you can make a space for yourself.

 Beyond finding out what your competition is doing, also do research on keywords, popular searches, and common questions in your industry.
 After all, if your blog is going to become a destination, you need to create a roadmap for your audience.
 Answering their questions, catching their interest, and advertising yourself through social media and search engine results is the first step towards making yourself visible to them.

 Make a list of topic keywords that can be headlines as well as phrases that you can use periodically throughout your content posts to attract attention from search engines.
 Focusing on long-tail keywords and topical relevance can significantly boost your organic traffic, making your blog a go-to resource in your industry.